Real-Time Spray Advisory

 How to Detect an Inversion in the Field

-Smoke test: Release a smoke candle or observe chimney smoke.
-If it rises then flattens and moves horizontally, an inversion is present — do not spray.
+Smoke test: If smoke rises then flattens and moves horizontally, an inversion is present — do not spray.

 Tractor dust: Dust that hangs and moves sideways rather than rising is a clear inversion sign.